Ontario and Canada Legal Rights Explained

 (d) First Month of Assistance

-Effective June of 2005, "budgetary requirements" (the basis of calculating "assistance", see Ch.3 "Basic Assistance") for the first month in which eligibility is established (typically, when application is made) are calculated as follows [Reg s.40(2)]:
+Effective June of 2005, "budgetary requirements" (the basis for calculating "assistance", see Ch.3 "Basic Assistance") for the first month in which eligibility is established (typically, when application is made) are calculated as follows [Reg s.40(2)]:

 (d1) Retroactive Eligibility